serimmmmm/openmusichistory/froberger_lamento.md

 #### Instruments primarily used for
 <img src="./Harpsichord.jpg"
-alt="portrait" style="width:25%;" />
+alt="portrait" style="width:20%;" />

-**Harpsichord**
-A keyboard instrument where a plectrum plucks the strings when a key is pressed.
+**Harpsichord** - A keyboard instrument where a plectrum plucks the strings when a key is pressed.

 <img src="./Clavichord.jpg"
-alt="portrait" style="width:25%;" />
+alt="portrait" style="width:20%;" />

-**Clavichord**
-A keyboard instrument, widely used since the Middle Ages, where small metal blades called tangents strike the strings to produce sound.
+**Clavichord** - A keyboard instrument, widely used since the Middle Ages, where small metal blades called tangents strike the strings to produce sound.

-## List of Important Works
+## List of Other Important Works
 | Year | Works                                                                | YouTube |
 | ------- | -------------------------------------------------------------------- | ------- |
 | 1654 | Lamento sopra la dolorosa perdita della Real Maestà di Ferdinando IV | [Listen](https://youtu.be/CDEvG1hfvt4) |